eggrollofchaos/go_batch_test_script/README.md

 }
 ```

-If you don't want to add this, just run the script without any -v flags -- or modify the script to integrate it with the custom logging system you’ve implemented!
+If you don't want to add this, just run the script without any -v flags -- or modify the script to integrate it with the custom logging system you've implemented!

 ### 4. Execution (quick launch)